 Provide sufficient potable drinking water at all times.

-Ensure that safety and emergency prevention programs are in place to prevent accidents or injury.
+Ensure that safety and emergency prevention programs are in place at all workplace facilities. to prevent accidents or injury.
 This includes the following:

 Regular training for workers;

 Functional fire alarms, fire extinguishers, sprinklers, smoke detectors and relevant firefighting and prevention equipment is present and accessible at all facilities; and

 Routes of egress for workers remain clear and emergency evacuation is possible at all times.

 Workers shall have the freedom to refuse work where the work poses an imminent, serious danger to the worker.

 “Remain committed to reducing the negative impact of your operations on the environment and the humane treatment of animals.”

 We are committed to reducing the negative impact of our operations on the environment by fostering sustainable practices and complying with applicable environmental laws and regulations.
 We expect our Suppliers to align with this commitment and adhere to the following:

 Understand and conduct business operations in accordance with all national and local environmental laws, standards, regulations, administrative practices and policies.
 This includes, emissions released into the atmosphere and water bodies, the disposal of solid waste and the handling and disposal of hazardous materials.